0xhaggis/Imperva_gzip_bypass/README.md

   2: There was an error connecting.
 Could be DNS error, timeout, etc.
   3: No WAF was detected; malicious UNIX/Windows payloads weren't blocked.
   4: The baseline POST request didn't return HTTP 200.
+  5: There is a WAF, but it is not Imperva.
-128: There is a WAF, but it is not vulnerable to the gzip bypass.
+128: There is an Imperva WAF, but it is not vulnerable to the gzip bypass.
 129: The bypass was effective for the UNIX payload, but not the Windows one.
 130: The bypass was effective for the Windows payload, but not the UNIX one.
 131: The bypass was effective against both Windows and UNIX payloads.